Policy watch: Where Liz Truss and Rishi Sunak stand on the key issues

 Meanwhile, the Foreign Secretary is marketing herself as a Thatcherite who promises tax cuts, foreign policy experience, and a track record of delivery.

-The pair traded more barbs on tax and had the most substantive discussion of the NHS to date in a heated TV debate on Tuesday night, before it was cut short due to TalkTV presenter Kate McCann fainting on air.
+The pair traded more barbs on tax and had the most substantive discussion of the NHS to date in a heated TV debate on Tuesday night, before it was cut short when TalkTV presenter Kate McCann fainted on air.

-While in the first head-to-head debate on Monday night, the pair clashed over taxes, Brexit and China.
+The pair also clashed over taxes, Brexit and China in their first head-to-head debate on Monday night.

 Rishi Sunak